 Next time you visit Irving, Texas, take a moment to enjoy North Lake College’s collection of public artwork, acquired over the decades from NLC art students, faculty, and major Dallas-area artists.
 Art is an integral part of our college’s heritage, and we’ve created a North Lake College Art Walk to help you explore what’s on campus.

 Start your walk at Liberty Circle, the college’s front entrance.
+The new horse sculpture at the front of the circle is by former NLC instructor Robb Gentry, who now teaches at Little Elm High School.
 Located between the library and the A building is “Descending Sphere in Space” by John Brough Miller.
 This sculpture features a gravity-defying ball suspended on the side of a needle.

 Stop 2: Paintings by Bob Nunn